AhmadRafiee/DevOps_Certification/gitlab/multirepo-voting-app/ReadMe.md

 - Use except to define when a job does not run.

-##### You want to specify a section specifically for building the "vote" Docker image and pushing it to the registry.
+##### You want to specify a section specifically for building the "result-service" Docker image and pushing it to the registry.
 ```bash
 result-build-job:
   stage: build